Attract, Retain, and Advance A Diverse Community of Students

 - University Engagement ushered in the creation of Black and Hispanic Alumni Associations in 2019, both of which engage with current students.

-- The Minority Mentor Scholars Program, a student-initiated near-peer mentoring program started in 2019, is supported through both the Division of Student Affairs and the Office of Institutional Diversity and Inclusion.
+- The Minority Mentor Scholars Program, a student-initiated near-peer mentoring program supported by the Division of Student Affairs started in 2019 but became inactive during the pandemic.

 Create a “student experience” fund for low-income students to support their engagement in academic conferences, study abroad, internships, and research experiences.